 We call on you to commit to making Ottawa’s public transit system ‘Fare Free’ in the foreseeable future.

 We further call on you to ask the Federal government to make its emergency funding for transit permanent, and sufficient to replace the pre-COVID-19 fare revenue

 - We call on you to make transit ‘fare free’ for those receiving OW or ODSP benefits

 Of course, more affordable transit is of limited value if the transit system doesn’t reliably and safely take you where you want to go.
 Based on comments at public forums on transit and ‘Transit Week’ Challenges, we have identified 5 key changes that would bring highly desired immediate improvements and set the stage for others in the future.

 - Add 50 buses to the weekend service.

 - Create neighbourhood bus routes to link residents to local health and social services, community centers, shopping, and entertainment.
 Priority areas include Vanier, Bay Ward, West Ottawa and Barrhaven.

 - Add 40 vehicles to the Para Transpo fleet (a 20% increase).

-- Replace 2 of the 8 Councilors on the Transit Commission with 2 representatives from the transit workers union, ATU Local 279.
+- Directly elect the 4 citizen representatives on the Transit Commission and replace 2 of the 8 Counselors on the Transit Commission with representatives of the transit workers union [ATU Local 279]